Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

 .. http:get:: /api/mod/conversations/subreddits

 *scope: modmail*

+Return subreddits the current user is moderating that have modmail enabled.

 Returns a JSON object with one key: `subreddits`.
 Its value is an object that maps subreddit full ID36 strings (with prefix `t5_`) to objects that contain basic subreddit information.